Angel Investors: What Is Angel Investing & How Does It Work?

 Understanding Angel Investors

-Angel Investors are people that want to invest in startups that are early stage.
+Angel Investors are people who want to invest in startups that are early stage.
 That is to say, they’re still new and have yet to find a footing in the business world.
 However, they want to invest in the early stages because they only do it if they see potential in something taking off.
 Angel Investing is risky because the startup is unsure of succeeding at that stage.

 A person doesn’t know what might happen, but angel investors still take a chance and give them the money they need to start working and enter the market.
 Angel Investors are scarce, and sources show that only 10% of investments are from angel investors.